HollyHuddle/HollyHuddle/README.md

 - 👋 Hi, I’m Holly, a PhD student in Laser-Plasma Physics.
-I'm interested in enhancing my signal processing skills and experience with Particle in Cell code.
+I love simulations, and machine learning concepts to help guide them :)